Office hours: Mon - Thurs 08:30 - 18:00

 ARRIVING BY CAR

-Leave your car at Les Florets (just outside Gigondas).
+Leave your car in Vacqueyras.
 Taxi back to first night (supplement).

 Getting to the start of the walk

-The first hotel is in Venasque and the last in Gigondas, although you may also wish to spend a night or two in Avignon at the start or end of your walk.
-Transfer times (travel time only, not allowing for waiting for connections) and methods are suggested for Avignon, Marseille and Nimes airports below, and for Avignon TGV train station.
-Taxis are included at the start from Carpentras train or bus station (adjacent) to Venasque, and back from Gigondas to Carpentras train station at the end.
+The first hotel is in Venasque and the last in Vacqueyras, although you may also wish to spend a night or two in Avignon at the start or end of your walk.
+Transfer times (travel time only, not allowing for waiting for connections) and methods are suggested for Avignon TGV train station and for Montpellier, Marseille, Beziers and Nimes airports below.
+Taxis are included at the start from Carpentras train or bus station (adjacent) to Venasque, and back from Vacqueyras to Carpentras train station at the end.

 AVIGNON TGV: